 16 Cambodia (Not recommended)

 In Cambodia, eye contact is not a normal part of most conversations.
 The communication is a bit softer and more indirect here, and so is the eye contact.
 While a person may glance up into the eyes of another when they are talking, it is not usually appropriate to sustain prolonged eye contact with someone else during a conversation.
 While this pertains to most conversations regardless of who is involved, it is also suggested that women look at the ground when talking with men.
-As is the case with many other cultures, the lack of eye contact is to show respect for the other person.
+The lack of eye contact in different cultures around Asia signals a show of respect for the other person.

 15 Indonesia (Sometimes recommended)

 In Indonesia, eye contact is a part of many conversations but not all.
 Like many other places on this list, eye contact should be avoided when speaking to someone older or of a higher social status.
 This can be tricky to figure out as a traveler.
 If unsure, it’s probably best to simply ask.
 Some Indonesians may feel uncomfortable having prolonged eye contact with Westerners, however, many people are familiar with this and are fine with it.
 This is a scenario where it probably makes sense to follow the lead of whoever you are speaking with.
 In all situations, eye contact is broken quite frequently.